 Fresh Expressions Learning Communities

 Over approximately 8-9 months, Learning Community cohorts meet for two weekend retreats, monthly connection and support through coaching.
 Teams and individuals discern and implement intentional steps toward developing fresh expressions of church appropriate to their unique contexts.
 The FXLC is a great opportunity for both pioneers, supporters, and permission givers to ignite new communities of faith.
 Upon completion United Theological Seminary will confer 5.0 CEU’s.
-Click to view a schedule of upcoming Learning Community opportunities or request one near you.
+Link here for upcoming Learning Communities already scheduled or to request one near you.

 Pioneer Leadership Academy (Coming in 2021)

 Resilient Church Academies (RCA) are month-long experiences of in-depth equipping for church leaders around timely needs facing the church in this tumultuous season.
 This is some of the best “just-in-time” training available for church leaders today.
 Learn from leaders like N.T.
 Wright, Keisha Polonio, Tod Bolsinger, and Laceye Werner and engage with topics such as Digital Ministry, Navigating Change, Dinner Church, Dialogical Preaching, Contextual Intelligence, Trauma Healing, and much more.
-The next session of the Resilient Academy launches in August and multiple CEU options are available for each track and master-class sessions.
-Learn more and register today.
+Multiple CEU options are available for each track and master-class sessions.
+Visit resilientchurchacademy.com to view current offerings and register today.

 Fresh Expressions US and United Theological Seminary continue to iterate timely resources for the complexity of ministry in this season.
 Check back often for new offerings available digitally or in your area.